go101/immutable-value-proposal/README.md

 explicit value conversion results, etc.

 Finals (themselves) are immutable values.
-Non-basic declared finals will be always allocated in memory somewhere, but a basic declared final will only be allocated in memory only when needed (if it is ever taken address in code).

 Note, although a final itself is an immutable value, whether or not the values referenced by the final are immutable values depends on the specified role (see the next section) of the final.